elishaROBINSON/wificar/README.md

 <br> make changes to the mqtt service acording to your network and ip settings <\br>
 <br> start the mqtt service on the linux machine <\br>
 <br> run the controller.py file to control the messages sent <\br>

+warning:
+the code is given as is with no implied warranty . use at own risk and please dont use any of it for production :) .